-That night the sanguineous canine had killed once more, and it happened, while I was staying at the local inn that Giddings had found for me in the village.
+That night the sanguineous canine had killed once more, and it happened, whilst I was staying at the local inn that Giddings had found for me in the village.
 Immediately, he arrived at the inn to inform me that there was a dead body discovered, behind the St Andrew’s Church that had a clock situated, in the church tower that rang every hour of the day.

 When we examined the body there were evident bite marks that were similar in pattern to the prior victims of the case, but this time, the body was completely unrecognisable.
 The head was dissevered entirely from the torso, and the victim was an elderly farmer of the area.
-There was no discussion of the method employed by the canine, but instead, how could we prevent another senseless murder.
+There was no discussion of the method employed by the canine, instead, how could we prevent another senseless murder.
 Verily it was impossible to predict, when the canine would murder anew, and despite our resolution, the mastiff was persistent as he was ruthless.

-However, the canine would leave behind two important clews retrieved that would result afterwards, in concrete evidence.
+However, the canine would leave behind two important clues retrieved that would result afterwards, in concrete evidence.
 It would allow us to conclude that the mastiff had belonged to a certain owner in the region.
 The question would be who was that unidentified owner?